 - Bachelor’s degree from an accredited college, university or equivalent.
-Advanced Standing applicants must have a BSW degree from a social work program accredited by the Council on Social Work Education.
+Advanced Standing applicants must have a BSW degree within the past six years from a social work program accredited by the Council on Social Work Education.

 - Cumulative grade point average of 3.0 or higher for the entire undergraduate record, or 3.0 or higher during the last two years of undergraduate work.
 Advanced Standing applicants must have a minimum cumulative grade point average of 3.0.